radishmouse/connectjs-isomorphic-talk/presentation/slides.md

 ???

+Next version

+software engineering best practices

-Software engineering practices come to web servers.
+come to web development

-Humans create workflows in code form.
+processes and workflows

-Workflows result in HTML.
+result in HTML

-Browser renders it.
+Browser renders it to a DOM.

 ---